Report: Orvibo Smart Home Devices Leak Billions of User Records

 Two other devices that Orvibo manufactures fall under the umbrella of Home Entertainment.
 One device is the Magic Cube Wifi Controller; another is the ZigBee controller.
 At its most basic level, a hacker could take control of these devices to ruin a users TV or movie experience.
 However, with easy control of the TV, a hacker could turn it on and raise the volume at an inconvenient time.
 Anyone could find themselves on the line for noise disturbances, even if they weren’t aware of the hack.
 The impact changes and grows, however, when the victim is a business.

-Hackers could easily take the whole network offline with a fully connected set of these smart home items.
-This would result in a direct loss of revenue coupled with a loss of customer trust.
-When an entire building or dwelling relies on connected technology for security, an outage can stop the whole operation.
+With a comprehensive network of these smart home devices, hackers could effortlessly disrupt the entire system, leading to a direct loss of revenue and a decline in customer trust.
+In scenarios where an entire building or dwelling depends on interconnected technology for security, a network outage can halt the entire operation.

 This is an increasing problem when it comes to what is called The Internet of Things.
 This refers to all of the smart devices that communicate with one another via an internet connection.
 As an industry that's still relatively young, however, there are a lot of security issues that need to be addressed by manufacturers while they still can.